MCP Servers

 }

-Or for a specific project, create .mcp.json in the project root:
+Or create .mcp.json in your project root:

 {